What Is Lead Generation?

 Since LinkedIn’s main purpose is to connect the business world, it makes sense that this platform is an excellent source for getting leads, especially for B2B companies and marketers.

 Many users are on the platform to get knowledge and advice, creating an opportunity for you to step in and provide useful, engaging information that will grow your following.
 The stronger your following, the more people you can drive to your site and get their contact information.

-One great tool for offering insights and collecting leads is SlideShare, LinkedIn’s internal platform for sharing presentations and infographics.
+One great tool for offering insights and collecting leads is SlideShare, LinkedIn’s internal platform for sharing presentations (including video presentations) and infographics.
 You can embed CTAs in your slide decks while sharing information that your audience will find valuable.
 Plus, you can link SlideShare to your LinkedIn profile to increase your visibility.

 When it comes to lead generation, Reddit functions similarly to Facebook Groups: You can target niche audiences by offering advice and information that sends the members to your site.